bartificer/programming-by-stealth/docs/pbs74.md

 Note that this file imports jQuery, Bootstrap, Mustache, and FontAwesome 5.

 Near the top of the file you’ll find a `<script>` tag with the ID `pbs74_view_data`.
 This is an embedded JSON string containing the data to be rendered.
-At the top level of the object you’ll find objects representing myself and Allison, and an object mapping contact mechanisms to to the CSS classes for FontAwesome 5 icons.
+At the top level of the object you’ll find objects representing myself and Allison, and an object mapping contact mechanisms to the CSS classes for FontAwesome 5 icons.

 Your challenge, should you choose to accept it 😉, is to build a contact listing for both myself and Allison.
 Your solution should have the following properties/features: